Illustration by Justin Kamerer

 Dana

-This class is offered on a dana (donations) basis.
+This is to ensure we can keep running these classes as the Radical Embrace grows, and so you can save money across the year.
 Please give if you can, but only if you can.
-No one turned away for lack of funds.
+No one will be turned away for lack of funds.

 Class Recordings